WGLab/doc-ANNOVAR/misc/accessory.md

 Examine the results to see the consistence between different annotation approaches/versions.

 The `-arg` argument is now supported, so that you can supply a list of comma-delimited optional arguments to table_annovar for each of the annotation tasks.
 For example, adding `-arg '-splicing 5',,,,,,,,,,,,` to the command will add change the splicing threshold to 5bp for the gene-based annotation.
 The use of `-arg` argument allows one to fully realize the potential of `table_annovar` to suit user needs in a much more customized manner.
+The `-arg` argument has the same number of comma-delimited fields as the `-protocol` and `-operation` arguments, so each of the fields corresponds to one sub-task.

 In addition to ANNOVAR input files, `table_annovar` can directly take VCF file as input now, and generate a VCF file (as well as tab-delimited text file) as output file, with its INFO field populated with various ANNOVAR annotations.